NLnetLabs/routinator/doc/manual/source/rtr-service.rst

 :abbr:`IANA (Internet Assigned Numbers Authority)`-assigned default port for rpki-rtr-tls as well, in this case 324.

-Currently, very few routers have implemented suport for TLS, but it may be especially useful to the TLS connections when deploying our RTR data proxy :doc:`RTRTR <rtrtr:index>`, as RTR data may be flowing across the public Internet.
+Currently, very few routers have implemented support for TLS, but it may be especially useful to use secure connections when deploying our RTR data proxy :doc:`RTRTR <rtrtr:index>`, as data may be flowing across the public Internet.

-In this example we'll start Routinator's RTR server to listen on 192.0.2.13 and 2001:0DB8::13 and use port 3324 to make not use a priviledged port.
-Use the :option:`--rtr-tls` to specify this is a TLS connection and the :option:`--rtr-tls-cert` option to specify the path to a file containing the server certificates to be used.
+In this example we'll start Routinator's RTR server listening on the IP addresses 192.0.2.13 and 2001:0DB8::13 and use port 3324 to make sure it's not a priviledged port.
+Use the :option:`--rtr-tls` to indicate that this is a TLS connection and the :option:`--rtr-tls-cert` option to specify the path to a file containing the server certificates to be used.
 This file has to contain one or more certificates encoded in PEM format:

 .. code-block:: text